Yasir Arman: SPLM activist

 Arman left the Sudanese Communist Party and joined the SPLM in 1987.
 He became very close to the former leader John Garang.
 Arman was appointed as a military leader and spokesman.

 Yasir Arman was arrested with other leaders in December 2009 after attempting to conduct a demonstration in Khartoum to protest against legislation passed in the parliament of Sudan.

 SPLM-N (al-Agar)

 After the secession of South Sudan, Arman remained in the SPLM-N group in Sudan.
 In the 2017 split of SPLM-N into SPLM-N (Agar) and SPLM-N (al-Hilu), Arman joined the SPLM-N (Agar) faction, becoming its deputy chair.

+SPLM-N (Arman)

+As of May 2019, Arman was the deputy chair of SPLM-N (Agar) until he split 'amicably' from the group in August 2022 following disagreements with Agar over the October 2021 coup, to form the SPLM-N (Arman) faction.

 Personal life

 Yasir Arman is married to a daughter of Sultan Deng Majok, one of the sultans of South Sudan, and has four children.